juanchiparra/obsidian-syntax-highlighting/CONTRIBUTING.md

 You can contribute by updating existing snippets or creating new ones.

 - To update: Follow the current structure of the snippet you want to update and add/modify what you consider an improvement
-- To create: Use the template available (here)[src/template.css].
+- To create: Use the template available [here](src/template.css).

 In both cases, send a pull request with your changes for review.

-Snippets use the (CSS variables)[https://docs.obsidian.md/Reference/CSS+variables/Editor/Code] defined by Obsidian.
+Snippets use the [CSS variables](https://docs.obsidian.md/Reference/CSS+variables/Editor/Code) defined by Obsidian.

 ```css
 body {